antiparticle25/genomic_data_solutions/README.md

 ### Repository Metadata Database – Overview

 **Note:**
-**all sequencing expenditure and cost-related figures presented here are based on gross assumptions, and most likely do not accurately reflect actual market expenditures.
-More important than absolute numbers, emphasis should be put on understanding trends and rates of change.**
+**I am in the process of revisting the data, as my estimates are well far off.
+More important than absolute numbers, emphasis should be put on understanding trends and rates of change. **

 <br><br>